project-oak/oak/experimental/modular_oak_functions/README.md

 This single approach would support most of the existing components in the Oak Functions runtime, but we will need some additional services for things that do not operate at the same per-request level.
 One example is a stream demultiplexer.
-It will receive one multiplexed stream and split it into per-request streams.
-As it will not need to provide per-request proxies, the implementation would directly provide the ability to process messages.
-For now there are no traits for these, but new traits could be added if we want to implement e.g. different demux implementations for different runtimes or environments.
+The external untrusted loader will multiplex all requests and configuration messages over a single stream, so the demultiplexer It will receive one multiplexed stream and split it into per-request streams.
+As it will not need to provide per-request proxies, the service implementation would directly provide the ability to process messages and not implement proxy creation.

 ## Implemenation Outline